 In November 2020, the Company announced a strategic alliance with Longreach Mineral Exploration.
 Under the alliance, either party can submit a project to the project working group and if unanimously accepted, becomes a strategic alliance project (SAP).
 In accordance with the strategic alliance agreement each party contributes 50% costs to the agreed work program with the work program undertaken by the nominated Manager who will receive a 6% management fee.
 Providing the SAP meets the agreed milestones, the project then becomes the subject of a Joint Venture between the parties.
+The agreement was terminated by mutual consent on 6 June 2024.
 No work program was undertaken in this financial year.